Scope view¶

 The dialog is used to configure the data source for the desired analysis operation.
 By default, the lane on which the analysis dialog was opened is used.
 After pressing “Ok”, the result of the analysis is opened in a new Scope view window.

-Signal advanced information view
+Signal advanced information view¶

-The adv_signal icon opens the Signal advanced info view (see Advanced signal information view).
+The icon opens the Signal advanced info view (see Advanced signal information view).
 This view lists the minimum and maximum value of each signal in the acquisition, as well as the signal values at cursor positions (if applicable).
 This can also be done for a single lane, by pressing the Signal advanced information in the detailed lane, shown in Lane toolbar.